Ashley Grossman: Water polo career

 Grossman attended Harvard-Westlake High School (Class of 2011), earning four letters in water polo and captain of the water polo team her final two years.
 Her senior year she was named All-American, CIF Southern Section Division I Player of the Year, and Mission League MVP.
 She competed in the 2009 and 2011 Junior World Water Polo Championships, and was named MVP of the 2010 Junior Olympics.
 In 2011, she and high school baseball player Max Fried won the Southern California Jewish Sports Hall of Fame High School Award.

 She then attended Stanford University (Class of 2014, majoring in Science, Technology and Society), and with the water polo team winning three NCAA championships.
 As a freshman in 2012, playing for the Stanford Cardinal water polo team at the 2-meter position, Grossman was Association of College Water Polo Coaches (ACWPC) All-America Honorable Mention, ACWPC All-Academic - Excellent, All-Mountain Pacific Sports Federation (MPSF) Honorable Mention, and named to the MPSF All-Newcomer Team.
 As a sophomore in 2013, she was ACWPC All-Academic - Superior, and MPSF All-Academic.
 As a junior in 2014, she was ACWPC All-America Honorable Mention, ACWPC All-Academic - Superior, All-MPSF Honorable Mention, and MPSF All-Academic.
 As a senior in 2015, she was ACWPC First Team All-American, ACWPC All-Academic - Superior, All-NCAA Tournament First Team, All-MPSF Second Team, and MPSF All-Academic.
 She finished her college career 10th in Stanford history, with 169 goals.
 She was the co-recipient of the Pam Strathairn Award at the Stanford Athletic Board Awards, for her competitive attitude.
 In 2016, she was awarded an NCAA postgraduate scholarship for her academic and athletic achievements.

-In both 2012 and 2014 Grossman won the NCAA Championship with Stanford University.
+In 2012, 2014, and 2015, Grossman won the NCAA Championship with Stanford University.
 In 2013 she won a gold medal at the FINA Junior Water Polo World Championships.
 In 2014, with Team USA she won a silver medal at the FINA Women's Water Polo Intercontinental Tournament.

 Grossman competed as a member of the United States women's national water polo team, for both the U.S. Junior and Senior National Teams.
 She played for Team USA in the 2015 FINA Women's Water Polo World League as it won a gold medal in June 2015, and the 2015 Pan American Games against Argentina, Cuba, and Mexico as Team USA won a gold medal in water polo at the 2015 Pan American Games in July 2015.